Text search and replacement

-Processing text data often involves finding and replacing substrings.
-There are several functions that find text and return different information: some functions confirm that text exists, others count the number of times a text fragment is repeated, find indexes, or extract substrings.
+Processing text data often involves searching and replacing substrings.
+There are several functions that find text and return various information: some functions confirm that the text exists, others count the number of repetitions of a text fragment, find indexes or extract substrings.

-To determine if a piece of text is present, you can apply the function occursin()
+To determine if a text fragment is present, you can use the function occursin().
+Logical values of 1 correspond to true, and 0 to false.

 txt = "she sells seashells by the seashore"